How much will my Medical Cannabis Certification cost?

-You are required to carry a patient medical marijuana MMCC ID card.
-A patient ID card will be available for a fee of $50.00 charged by the Maryland Marijuana Cannabis Commission (MMCC) during registration.
-Patient ID card is good for one year.
+You are required to carry a patient medical cannabis MMCC ID card.
+A patient ID card will be available for a fee of $50.00 charged by the Maryland Medical Cannabis Commission (MMCC) during registration.
+Patient ID card is good for three years.

 What will I need for my consultation?

 First, you will need to register with the Maryland Medical Cannabis Commission at

 Following that step, you will need a government issued Photo ID, patient registry number (provided through the MMCC registration), and medical records and prescriptions pertaining to the condition of which you are trying to seek assistance with.

 What will take place during a visit with us?

 A registered medical practitioner will perform a physical, review your most recent medical “visit/care summary” provided by your doctor, assess your medical history, and provide you with next steps towards receiving a recommendation.
 Our staff will provide follow-up care as needed.

 Where can I send my Medical records so they can be viewed by the physician at my medical cannabis appointment?

 Please Contact us and we will provide a secured email to send your medical reports.

 How do I set up an appointment with a registered Maryland Medical Cannabis Practitioner?